 8. Celebrities are flocking to YouTube.

-10. YouTube’s monetization system will change once again.
+10. YouTube’s monetization system changed once again in 2018.

-Last year, YouTube changed its monetization policies in a way that heavily impacted small-time YouTubers.
+Youtube Monetization Stats revealed that in 2018, YouTube changed its monetization policies again in a way that heavily impacted small-time YouTubers.
+This policy is sometimes called the “Adpocalypse” since it decreased many content creators who could otherwise earn money on the platform.
 Those who don’t get enough views or have enough subscribers won’t receive additional ad revenue.
-However, after the backlash from last year’s changes, YouTube may choose to implement fairer rules.
+However, after the backlash of the previous year’s changes, YouTube may choose to implement fairer rules.

-There are countless genres on YouTube, but the one that attracts people the most is music.
-When it comes to the most popularly watched videos, music makes up 95% of them.
+There are countless types of content on YouTube, but music is the one that attracts the most users.
+When it comes to the most popularly watched videos, music makes up 93% of them, the Youtube stats show.

-14. “Despacito” is also the most liked YouTube video, with over 36 million likes.
+14. “Despacito” remains the most liked YouTube video, with over 42 million likes as of February 2021.

-Getting likes isn’t as important as getting views, but it does show whether or not people were satisfied with what they saw.
-According to YouTube video stats, the most liked video on YouTube is “Despacito.”
-It currently has a like percentage of 89.26%.
+Getting likes isn’t as crucial as getting views, but it shows whether people were satisfied with what they saw.
+According to YouTube video stats, “Despasito” remains the most-liked video of all time, with over 42 million likes as of writing time.

-15. The most disliked YouTube video is 2018’s “YouTube Rewind,” with over 17 million dislikes.
+15. The most disliked YouTube video is “YouTube Rewind,” with over 18 million dislikes as of February 2021.

-While there are videos that people can’t seem to get enough off, there are also some videos that people hate to the core.
-Oddly enough, the most disliked YouTube video was uploaded by the company itself.
-As of February, “YouTube Rewind 2018: Everyone Controls Rewind” is the most disliked video on YouTube at 17 million dislikes and a dislike percentage of 86.56%.
+While there are videos that people can’t seem to get enough off, there are also some videos people hate to the core.
+Oddly enough, the most disliked video was uploaded by YouTube itself in 2018.
+Today, “YouTube Rewind 2018: Everyone Controls Rewind” remains the most disliked video on YouTube at 18 million dislikes.

 YouTube Usage Statistics